Mama FM

 The National Union of Disabled Persons of Uganda (NUDIPU) has unveiled its 2026–2031 Disability Manifesto, outlining nine key demands to advance inclusion and equal participation of persons with disabilities (PWDs) in all sectors of national life.

-The manifesto was launched on Friday, 24th October 2025, at the NUDIPU headquarters in Kampala, in partnership with the Uganda Parliamentary Forum for Persons with Disabilities, Uganda Parliamentary Forum on Social Protection, East Africa Centre for Disability Law and Policy (EA-CDIP), Uganda Media Women’s Association (UMWA), and various Organizations of Persons with Disabilities (OPDs).
+The manifesto was launched on Friday, 24th October 2025, at the NUDIPU headquarters in Kampala, in partnership with the Uganda Parliamentary Forum for Persons with Disabilities, Uganda Parliamentary Forum on Social Protection, East Africa Centre for Disability Law and Policy (EA-CDIP), Uganda Media Women’s Association (UMWA), and various Organisations of Persons with Disabilities (OPDs)

 Speaking at the launch, Esther Kyozira, the Executive Director of NUDIPU, described the manifesto as a strategic advocacy and accountability tool aimed at ensuring equality, dignity, and full inclusion of persons with disabilities in Uganda’s democratic and development processes.